nichitacebotari0/FangsBuilder/README.md

 Running through azure cdn(classic): https://fangsbuilder.azureedge.net
 The actual storage account's $web: https://prodstafangsbuilder.z6.web.core.windows.net/

-## Available Scripts

-In the project directory, you can run:

-### `npm dev` or `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>

-### `npm run build`

-Builds the app for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-## Deployment
+Currently being rewritten here: https://github.com/nichitacebotari0/FangsBuilder-ng .With desire to add features involving backend: https://github.com/nichitacebotari0/api , specifically: auth using discord Fangs Server Roles(done),  persisting builds, voting on builds(see which builds are good), add guides and potentially automatically list all guides for a particular build as youre making that build in the editor(use the build editor like a search engine), and other interesing ideas

+# Features:
+Browse to particular hero using solid-router.
+Create a build for that hero which is encoded into a string and written as a querystring param into the link.
+Link is shareable, pasting it in will show the same build again, meaning you can share your build with others.
+Implementation is purely front end, hosted in an azure storage container, served through azure CDN(Microsoft Classic).

 Deployment using Github Actions to Azure storage container created with terraform.

-Stuff done manually:
+## Stuff done manually:
 1. Created Service principal using az ad sp create-for-rbac with  contributor role for subscription
 2. Assigned him storage blob data contributorrole for the resource group
 3. In case I want to delete a dir:  az storage blob directory delete --account-name accountname --container-name '$web' --directory-path Heroes --recursive